-To create the greater intimacy this position is so good for, the receiver should tilt their head towards their partner so they can hold eye contact.
-If they are able to, they can prop themselves up on their elbows to help maintain the position without putting so much stress on their neck or trying to hold a crunch position for the duration.
+To create the greater intimacy this position is so good for, the receiver should tilt their head towards their partner to hold eye contact.
+If they can, they can prop themselves up on their elbows to help maintain the position without putting so much stress on their neck or trying to hold a crunch position for the duration.
 It may be a good idea to have a conversation with your partner regarding your chronic pain and disability level BEFORE, DURING, AND AFTER attempting this position.

 This position is deliberate and visually stimulating, plus those feet are all for the taking if you’re into a bit of toe sucking or exploring the sensations of foot play.